Last Updated on

 Bhutan was closed to foreign travellers until 1974.
 In the first year that Bhutan opened up to tourism, only 287 tourists visited the country.
 In 2015 the number had increased to 48,800 tourists visiting the country.
 More than 90% of these are Indian tourists.

-Bhutan is the unique travel destination in the world.
+Bhutan is the most unique travel destination in the world.
 Being such a unique country, it also demands unique rules to be followed.

 All tourists must obtain a visa before arriving in Bhutan.